MMR and MMRV vaccines

 More information

-Frequently Asked Questions about the MMR vaccine
+Frequently Asked Questions about the vaccine

 Vaccination when younger

-We only offer the vaccine to under ones when there is a high and imminent risk, such as during a nursery outbreak or when the child is travelling to a high risk country.
+We only offer the vaccine to under ones when there is a high and imminent risk, such as during a nursery outbreak or when the child is travelling to a high-risk country.
 But they would still need a further two doses to ensure they are fully protected.

 You may also be able to access your vaccination record online through GP online services or the NHS app.

-If your vaccination records are not available, or do not exist, it will not harm you to have the MMR vaccine again.
+If your vaccination records are not available, or do not exist, it will not harm you to have the vaccine again.

 What’s changing?

-Children born before 1 July 2024 who are still due their second MMR dose will continue to have it at their pre-school appointment at 3 years and 4 months.
+Children born before 1 July 2024 who are still due their second dose will continue to have it at their pre-school appointment at 3 years and 4 months.

-The second MMR dose is clinically effective whether it is given at 18 months or at 3 years and 4 months.
+The second dose is clinically effective whether it is given at 18 months or at 3 years and 4 months.
 Both schedules provide excellent protection against these serious diseases.

 Why the change?